Joran van der Sloot is set to be sentenced in a Peruvian court on Friday

 Flores' family plans to be in court for Friday's sentencing, her brother says

-Peruvian judges began a sentencing hearing Friday for Joran van der Sloot, who pleaded guilty two days earlier to all charges related to the killing of a 21-year-old woman.
+Peruvian judges are set to sentence Joran van der Sloot on Friday, two days after he pleaded guilty on all charges related to the killing of a 21-year-old woman.

-Enrique Flores, brother of the victim, said that family members planned to be in court for van der Sloot’s sentencing.
+Enrique Flores, brother of the victim, said that family members plan to be in court Friday morning for van der Sloot’s sentencing.
 He said none attended the court proceedings on Wednesday, when the 24-year-old Dutch national confessed to the charges of “qualified murder” and simple robbery.

 It was an apparent attempt to win a more lenient sentence, using a plea called an “anticipated conclusion of the process” under Peruvian law.
 Five days earlier, the three judges delayed the start of van der Sloot’s trial after he declined to give a plea after expressing reservations about the “aggravating factors” tied to admitting his guilt.